 Direct finger friction.
 The idea here is simply to draw a finger or two across the main vibrating body to induce the vibration.
 The vibrating bodies that work well with this are usually things that are more massive and rigid than strings — for instance, this sort of technique has been used with metal bars or rods, various glass objects such as wine glasses, and cowhide conga drum heads.
 Some kind of friction enhancer is usually needed, and in many cases water works well – for instance, you need to wet the finger before stroking the wine glass.
 We’ll be talking more about friction enhancers later in this post.
 [Added note: here’s an example I just thought of where the main vibrating body is not heavier than strings, contrary to what I said above: balloons!
 As many children have discovered, finger friction on balloons is an excellent way to make interestingly irritating sounds.]

 Using an intermediate friction-inducer.
 If you’re familiar with the Brazilian friction drum known as cuica, you’ll have some sense of this.
 In the cuica, the player strokes a small stick which is attached to a drum head.
 The stick-slip happens in the stick-stroking, and the vibration is transmitted through the stick to the drum head.
 (In this case, the player uses a moistened cloth, pinching the stick between the fingers with the cloth in between, as the best way to get a good friction response.)
 An overly simple analysis would say that the main vibrating body is the drum head, and the stick is there merely to deliver the friction.
 The reality is a little more complex: the stick and the drum head actually form a coupled system, with the stick contributing to the overall mass, which affects frequency.
 For another quasi-separate friction inducer, consider the Baschet Crystal, created by the Baschet brothers in France in the 1960s.
 Here a set of glass rods, stroked with wetted fingers, deliver the vibration to heavier tuned steel rods.
 Alternatively, rather than using rigid materials, you can use strings as friction-inducers.
 For instance, strings have been used with drum heads in a manner similar to the stick in a cuica.
 I’ve explored stroked strings attached to other vibrating bodies; for instance very light-weight friction strings attached to much heavier musical strings, as well as friction strings attached to rigid materials like kalimba tines and free bars.
-An interesting variation on the stroked string idea which you may have seen: tie a loose loop at one end of a string around a rosined stick; affix the other end to the head of a small drum, and whirl.
+An interesting variation on the stroked string idea which you may have seen: tie a loose loop at one end of a string around a rosined stick; affix the other end to the head of a very small drum, and whirl.
 The stick-slip friction that arises where the loop rides over the rosined stick will be transmitted through the string to the drum head, and you’ll hear the tone coming from the drum.
 (Be sure to make a shallow groove in the stick to keep the loop from flying off the end.)

 Drawing the main vibrating body across a friction-inducing surface.
-I can think of just a few cases where something like this happens; perhaps others with think of more.
-Here’s an example: Start with a 2x4 board of between, say, 4 and 8 feet long.
+I can think of just a few cases where something like this happens; perhaps others can think of more.
+Here’s an example: Start with a 2×4 board of between, say, 4 and 8 feet long.
 Standing on a wooden floor, hold the board in front of you so that the lower end is on the floor, with the board leaning back slightly toward you.
 Keeping that angle, push the board along the floor, so that the lower end skitters across the wood.
 If conditions are just right, the board will start sounding at one of its resonant frequencies.
 There are other ways to set up this kind of system, and the San Francisco builder Tom Nunn has been one of the main people to explore them.
 His Lukey Tubes involve cardboard tubes, typically about 2-3 feet long, pushed end-down across the surface of a stainless steel sheet resting on balloons.
 Different lengths and thicknesses of tubes, and different speeds and pressures, all affect the pitch and tone quality.
 The sound is quite delicious.
 Hard to control though, Tom reports.